Eun/serrors/README.md

 	if err := validateUserNameLength(userName); err != nil {
 		slog.Error("validation of username failed", "username", name)
-		return fmt.Errorf("validation of username failed: %w", err)
+		return fmt.Errorf("validation of username failed: %w", err) }
 	// ...
 }
 ```
-Again we return the error (with the underlying error), and we also
+Again, we return the error (with the underlying error), and we also
 log it - because we need the context in our messages.

 In this case we end up with at least two error messages:
 1. `slog.Error("username is too long", ...)`
 2. `slog.Error("validation of username failed", ...)`
-3. when we handle the `addUserToRole` result: `validation of username failed: username is too long`
+3. when we handle `addUserToRole`: `validation of username failed: username is too long`

 The last error that will be logged or printed won't contain any useful information
 on why this problem actually occurred.